Mrs. Gomez- 4th Grade Teacher

 Click here to e-mail me.

 Homework will be written down in the assignment notebook (agenda) daily.
 Please sign at the bottom to let me know you have seen the homework.
 Read for 20 minutes will be an on-going assignment.
-On weekends, students are expected to read a total of 45 minutes.
+On weekends, students are expected to read a total of 60 minutes.
 There is a reading log in the back of the assignment notebook.
 Students are to write down the title of the book he/she read and the number of pages.
 There is a space for parent signature.
 I will check the reading log on Fridays.
 If the reading log is not filled in and/or if there is no parent signature, I will mark this in the Mustang Character folder.
+Spelling tests are every Friday, so studying words nightly is important.
+Students will bring home a vocabulary flip book with definitions of 10 words.
+There will be a vocabulary test every other Friday giving the students 2 weeks to learn their words.

 Students will also be expected to practice Math facts nightly.
+They will also have a Math workbook page to complete.
 Students should not need longer than 40 minutes to complete the nightly homework assignments.

 OUR DAILY SCHEDULE